evilmonkeyinc/jsonpath/README.md

 The JSONPath struct represents a reusable compiled JSONPath query which supports the `Query`, and `QueryString` functions as detailed above.

+### Options

+Part of the JSONPath object, Options allows you to specify what additional functionality, if any, that you want to enable while querying data.

+You are able to enable index referencing support for maps for all tokens using `AllowMapReferenceByIndex` or use enable it for each token type individually.

+You are able to enable index referencing support for strings for all tokens using `AllowStringReferenceByIndex` or use enable it for each token type individually.

 ## Supported Syntax

 | syntax | name  | example |